nuke-haus/mapnuke/README.md

 I'm a programmer first and foremost, so my sprite art is kind of lacking.

-- Add more house sprites.
-My goal was to have small houses and large house sprites for each province type.
-Small provinces have no houses, normal ones have small houses, and large ones have large houses scattered around.
-Only wastelands have house sprites at the moment.
-- Redo farmland sprites.
-They suck.
 - Improve kelp forest sprites.
+- Add some sort of sprite to signify large water provinces.
-- Add specific sprites for trench/highland provinces to make it visually obvious they have a trench/highland.
+- Add specific sprites for trench water provinces to make it visually obvious they have a trench.
 - More sprite variety.
 Doesn't hurt to have more sprite variants.
 - Improve province shaders.
 In general more visual polish is needed.